 The colors, fonts, images, and location of items on the menu can all affect how your customers order.
 Also known as “menu engineering” the design of your menu makes all the difference in what will sell better to provide you with more profits.

-Diners scan menus fairly quickly, spending only about 109 seconds, according to a recent Gallup poll.
-This means that you don’t have much time to influence what gets ordered.
+Diners scan menus fairly quickly.
 By using section headings, easy-to-find dish names, and other visual cues you will make it easier for your customers to scan the menu.
 When scanning menus arranged from top to bottom, your customers will spend more time looking at the first and last items, so the dishes in those locations are usually the biggest sellers.
 Additionally, most research indicates that when reading a menu, the upper right-hand corner tends to be viewed first.
 This is a great spot to put a higher profit item that you would like to sell more of.

 Photos, illustrations, borders, boxes – anything that draws your eye toward a certain location on the menu – help to emphasize more profitable items.
 Be sure to use attention-getters sparingly, as the more often you do it, the less impact it will have.